TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/8-Back-in-the-controller.rst

 .. note::

-   This automatism can be confusing, because you have to specify return '';
-   explicitly vice versa, to suppress the rendering process.
+   This automatism can be confusing because you have to specify ``return '';`` explicitly to suppress the rendering process.
 Sometimes this might be handy to discover errors.

 Come with us on another tour: dive into Fluid - the new template engine of TYPO3